top of page

 Hospitallers

 On the next bed of our mobile hospital, there is a 25-year-old Serhiy from Vradiivka, Mykolaiv region.
 He has an amputation.
 Before the full-scale invasion, he was building monolithic bridges in the Czech Republic.
-Now he is a rifleman with the first troop of the 53rd separate mechanized brigade named after Prince Monomakh.

 "It hit me right in the leg.
 I had to lie down for another 40 minutes: they didn't let me go - they were shooting.
 I immediately applied a tourniquet, but at the stabilization point, they told me my leg couldn't be saved - it was crushed," shares Serhiy.